devichs/Kafka-DataEngineering-HomeProject/SetupGuide.md

 ```

 3. Ensure all VMs are on the same internal network and can `ping` each other by hostname.
+   a.
+Create an internal virtual swich
+      1. In Hyper-V Manager
+      2. Click Virtual Switch Manager
+      3. Select internal and click create virtual switch
+      4. Name it something compelling
+      5. Click Apply->Ok

+   b.
+Assign the virtual switch to each vm
+      1. In each VM
+      2. Go to settings
+      3. Network Adapter
+      4. Select the name of the virtual switch created

+   c.
+Assign static IPs to each VM
+      1. Edit the network config on each VM:
+      ```
+      bash
+      nmcli con show
+      ```
+      2. Look for an interface name like eno1
+      3. Set a static IP address(replace eth0 with your interface name):
+      ```
+      bash
+      sudo nmcli con mod eth0 ipv4.addresses 10.0.0.100/24
+      sudo ncmli con mod eth0 ipv4.gateway 10.0.0.1
+      sudo nmcli con mod eth0 ipv4.dns 8.8.8.8
+      sudo nmcli con mod eth0 ipv4.method manual
+      ```
+      4. Apply changes
+      ```
+      bash
+      sudo nmcli con up eth0
+      ```
+      5. Verify the new IP
+      ```
+      bash
+      ip a
+      ```

 4. Fix DNS resolution:
 ```bash